 …A puzzling finding was the lack of any relationship between financial indicators from the previous year and new capital invested in the business.
 In other words, there was no systematic relationship between sales growth and expansion of the asset base for these young firms.
 This may mean that many of these firms started with some excess capacity so that it was not necessary to add to facilities to support their early growth.
 It may also mean that management of working capital was erratic.
 On the other hand. the psychological factors predicted by escalation theory did, in two of four cases, show systematic relationships to additional investment.

 …One final issue worth comment is the relatively small amount of variance accounted for by the models described in this study.
 The variance accounted for in this research is in line with the findings in similar studies of escalation.
 In a recent field study of the escalation bias, Schoorman (1988) reported that the escalation bias accounted for 6% of the variance in performance ratings.
-Schoorman (1988) noted in this article that the escalation variables were more powerful predictors of performance (at 6%) than a measure of ability used in a validated selection test for these same employees….Taken together these findings provide support for the view that escalation bias is a significant and common problem in decision-making among entrepreneurs.
+Schoorman (1988) noted in this article that the escalation variables were more powerful predictors of performance (at 6%) than a measure of ability used in a validated selection test for these same employees…Taken together these findings provide support for the view that escalation bias is a significant and common problem in decision-making among entrepreneurs.
 The characteristics of entrepreneurs and the nature of the decisions they are required to make leave them particularly vulnerable to escalation bias.
 Efforts to train entrepreneurs to guard against this bias may be very valuable.

 …An alternative failure-avoidance strategy is to invest additional equity.
 We found that such reinvestments reduced the probability of all exit routes.
-While previous research on reinvestment also found that reinvestment was not related to well-defined performance levels (McCarthy et al., 1993), it is interesting that it also reduced the odds of harvest sales and harvest liquidations.
+While previous research on reinvestment also found that reinvestment was not related to well-defined performance levels (et al 1993), it is interesting that it also reduced the odds of harvest sales and harvest liquidations.
 As a failure-avoidance strategy, reinvestment thus seems to be less effective than cost reduction.
 Cost reductions have direct effects on firm performance while reinvestments provide a temporary buffer for failing firms.
 As suggested, there might be disincentives to additional investments if tax laws punish entrepreneurs taking out money as salaries or dividends.
 If corroborated, this is an important finding for public policy makers.

-When they divide their sample into households that displayed a sunk-cost effect when responding to a hypothetical scenario posed to them by surveyors and those that did not, they find coefficients of much larger magnitude for the hypothetical-sunk-cost households, although these remain insignificant and cannot be statistically distinguished from the estimated effects for households that did not display this hypothetical sunk-cost effect.
-Ashraf et al (2007) identify hypothetical-sunk-cost households from their answers to the following question posed during the follow-up survey: Suppose you bought a bottle of juice for 1,000 Kw.
+When they divide their sample into households that displayed a sunk-cost effect when responding to a hypothetical scenario posed to them by surveyors and those that did not, they find coefficients of much larger magnitude for the hypothetical-sunk-cost households, although these remain insignificant and cannot be statistically distinguished from the estimated effects for households that did not display this hypothetical sunk-cost effect. et al 2007 identify hypothetical-sunk-cost households from their answers to the following question posed during the follow-up survey: Suppose you bought a bottle of juice for 1,000 Kw.
 When you start to drink it, you realize you don’t really like the taste.
 Would you finish drinking it?

 et al 2006:

 Do Internet users respond to sunk time costs?
 Manley & Seltzer (1997) report that after a particular website imposed an access charge, the remaining users stayed longer.
 A rival explanation to the sunk cost fallacy is selection bias: the users with shortest stays when the site was free are those who stopped coming when they had to pay. et al 1999 report that users stick around longer on their site after encountering delays while playing a game, but again selection bias is a possible alternative explanation.
 The issue is important in e-commerce because ‘stickier’ sites earn more advertising revenue.
 Schwartz (1999) [Digital Darwinism: 7 Breakthrough Business Strategies for Surviving in the Cutthroat Web Economy] reports that managers of the free Wall Street Journal site deliberately slowed the login process in the belief that users would then stay longer.
 One of us (Lukose) took a sample of 2000 user logs from a website and found a significant positive correlation between residence time at the site and download latency.
 One alternative explanation is unobserved congestion on the web, and users may have been responding more to expected future time costs than to time costs already sunk.
 Also, good sites may be more popular because they are good, leading to (a) congestion and (b) more time spent on the site.

 et al 2006:

-…Barron et al. (2001) find that US firms are significantly more likely to terminate projects following the departure of top managers.
+…et al 2001 find that US firms are significantly more likely to terminate projects following the departure of top managers.
 This might reflect the new managers’ insensitivity to costs sunk by their predecessors, or it might simply reflect two aspects of the same broad realignment decision.

 Dil Green’s description:

-- ‘tactical optimism’: David Bohm’s term for the way in which humans overcome the (so far) inescapable assessment that; ‘in the long run, we’re all dead.
+- ‘tactical optimism’: David Bohm’s term for the way in which humans overcome the (so far) inescapable assessment that; ‘in the long run, we’re all dead’.
 Specifically, within the building industry, rife with non-optimal ingrained conditions, you wouldn’t come to work if you weren’t an optimist.
 Builders who cease to have an optimistic outlook go and find other things to do.

-It’s hard not to think of 2000, “The Role of Probability of Success Estimates in the Sunk Cost Effect
+It’s hard not to think of 2000, “The Role of Probability of Success Estimates in the Sunk Cost Effect”

 The sunk cost effect is manifested in a tendency to continue an endeavor once an investment has been made.
-Arkes and Blumer (1985) showed that a sunk cost increases one’s estimated probability that the endeavor will succeed [ p(s)].
+1985 showed that a sunk cost increases one’s estimated probability that the endeavor will succeed [ p(s)].
 Is this p(s) increase a cause of the sunk cost effect, a consequence of the effect, or both?
 In Experiment 1 participants read a scenario in which a sunk cost was or was not present.
 Half of each group read what the precise p(s) of the project would be, thereby discouraging p(s) inflation.
 Nevertheless these participants manifested the sunk cost effect, suggesting p(s) inflation is not necessary for the effect to occur.
 In Experiment 2 participants gave p(s) estimates before or after the investment decision.
 The latter group manifested higher p(s), suggesting that the inflated estimate is a consequence of the decision to invest.